 The market size of Thailand's poultry farming industry for domestic fresh chicken consumption, measured by its sales value of live chicken at farm gates, increased from Baht 52.7 billion (USD 1.63 billion) in 2010 to Baht 70.1 billion (USD 2.17 billion) in 2013, registering a CAGR of 9.9%.
 The market size for the same, measured by sales volume of live chicken, increased from approximately 1.2 million tonnes in 2010 to 1.6 million tonnes in 2013, representing a CAGR of 8.9%.
 The growth in market size has been primarily driven by economic growth and changes in dietary preferences towards food products with higher nutritional value.
-Frost & Sullivan forecasts the market size to increase to Baht 98.4 billion (USD 3.04 billion) in terms of value and 2.1 million tonnes in 2013.
+Frost & Sullivan forecasts the market size to increase to Baht 98.4 billion (USD 3.04 billion) in terms of value and 2.1 million tonnes in terms of volume by 2018, at a CAGR of 7.0% and 6.0% respectively from its current levels in 2013.